 "Maekawa Architecture Tour in Music Hall" will be held in the future.

 This time I participated in the full course (about 60 minutes, participation fee 500 yen).

-A short course of about 20 minutes does not require advance application and you can participate for free, so please feel free to go out!
+A short course of about 20 minutes does not require a prior application and you can participate for free, so please feel free to go out!